 If the operating system on which bash is running supports job control, bash contains facilities to use it.
-Typing the suspend character (typically ^Z, Control-Z) while a process is running causes that process to be stopped and returns control to bash.
-Typing the delayed suspend character (typically ^Y, Control-Y) causes the process to be stopped when it attempts to read input from the terminal, and control to be returned to bash.
+Typing the suspend character (typically 2 C, Control-Z) while a process is running causes that process to be stopped and returns control to bash.
+Typing the delayed suspend character (typically 2 C, Control-Y) causes the process to be stopped when it attempts to read input from the terminal, and control to be returned to bash.
 The user may then manipulate the state of this job, using the bg command to continue it in the background, the fg command to continue it in the foreground, or the kill command to kill it.
-A ^Z takes effect immediately, and has the additional side effect of causing pending output and typeahead to be discarded.
+A 2 takes effect immediately, and has the additional side effect of causing pending output and typeahead to be discarded.

 There are a number of ways to refer to a job in the shell.
 The character % introduces a job name.
 Job number n may be referred to as %n.
 A job may also be referred to using a prefix of the name used to start it, or using a substring that appears in its command line.
 For example, % ce refers to a stopped ce job.
 If a prefix matches more than one job, bash reports an error.
-Using % ce, on the other hand, refers to any job containing the string ce in its command line.
+Using %?ce, on the other hand, refers to any job containing the string ce in its command line.
 If the substring matches more than one job, bash reports an error.
-The symbols % and %+ refer to the shell's notion of the current job, which is the last job stopped while it was in the foreground or started in the background.
+The symbols %% and %+ refer to the shell's notion of the current job, which is the last job stopped while it was in the foreground or started in the background.
 The previous job may be referenced using %-.
 In output pertaining to jobs (e.g., the output of the jobs command), the current job is always flagged with a +, and the previous job with a -.
+A single % (with no accompanying job specification) also refers to the current job.